squattingmonk/nasher/README.md

 `x` is the name of the target.
 During later builds of this target, only the source files that have changed will be rebuilt.

+All of these commands accept multiple targets as parameters.
+In addition, you can use the dummy target `all` to build all targets in the package.

+    # Compile the "erf" and "demo" targets
+    nasher compile erf demo

+    # Compile all of the package's targets
+    nasher compile all

 The `convert`, `compile`, `pack`, and `install` commands are run in sequence.
 If you want to install a target, you can just use the `install` command without having to first use `convert`, `compile`, and `pack`.